EmCat2000/manual/02-saving-and-loading-projects-and/index.md

 information, do a web search for “temporary email.”

-Finally, you must read and agree to the Terms of Service\index{Terms of Service} .
+Finally, you must read and agree to the Terms of Service\index{Terms of Service}.
 A quick summary: Don’t interfere with anyone else’s use of the web site, and don’t put copyrighted media or personally identifiable information in projects that you share with other users.
 And we’re not responsible if something goes wrong.
 (Not that we *expect* anything to